Press releases have become run of the mill for marketing efforts by now, but are most businesses using them effectively?

 Logan Allec, Money Done Right

 The press release is dead, and it has been for years.
-Over the last 15 years, we've seen the number of working press in North America decrease by half.
-Veteran pros have taken early retirement or simply been let go, being replaced by a phalanx of lesser educated, lesser experienced and lesser paid professionals who are now responsible for three times the content of their predecessors.
+Over the last 15 years, we've seen the number of working press in North America decreased by half.
+Veteran pros have taken early retirement or simply been let go, being replaced by a phalanx of lesser-educated, lesser experienced and lesser paid professionals who are now responsible for three times the content of their predecessors.

 To hope that someone reads your press release is to hope that money will fall from the sky.
-Instead, use short, two paragraph story pitches that lay out your narrative, including contact information for your in-house sources.
+Instead, use short, two-paragraph story pitches that spell out your narrative, including contact information for your in-house sources.
 Instead of trying to drive your agenda through the media, find ways to help media contacts do their jobs faster.
 Don't be overtly commercial, as the response you'll probably get -- if you get one at all -- will be "buy an ad."

 Tony Panaccio, Bold Blue Campaigns